 - Insurance coverage for rental property differs from owner-occupied homes and should include general liability coverage that protects you against claims from the tenant or the tenant’s guests.

-Over the past ten years the real estate market in the U.S. has consistently increased in value.
-But despite the hot housing markets from coast to coast, some real estate investors have been making a lot more money than others.
+Despite the hot housing markets from coast to coast, some real estate investors have been making a lot more money than others.
 Why is that?

 To answer that question, review this list of things successful investors do every day: